0%

 TxDOT Traffic Cameras: Limited Recording Capabilities

-Highway cameras you see on the TxDOT live map focus on flow, not evidence.
+Highway cameras you see on the TxDOT live map are meant to monitor traffic flow, not provide evidence.
 These units typically capture still frames every few seconds, displaying them online so drivers can plan routes.
 Continuous video is not stored.
 In fact, many cameras overwrite the last image within minutes.

 You may file an Open Records request asking TxDOT for archived stills, yet two hurdles appear: retention periods are extremely short, and resolution is often too low to identify vehicles.
 For multi-vehicle pileups, other sources usually prove far more helpful.